Aristide Briand: Pre-war

 Briand served as Minister of Justice under Georges Clemenceau in 1908–9, before succeeding Clemenceau as Prime Minister on 24 July 1909, serving until 2 March 1911.
 In social policy, Briand's first ministry was notable for the passage of a bill in April 1910 for workers' and farmers' pensions.
 That same year, compulsory sickness and old-age insurance was introduced for 8 million rural and urban workers.
 However, a law court decision in 1912 that questioned the legality of compulsion "enabled a large proportion of employers and workers to evade the law."
+In addition, a law of November 1909 guaranteed employment to women in childbirth, while a partially government subsidized private mutual maternity insurance program was set up, and a law of December 1909 guaranteed the payment of wages at regular intervals.

 Briand again served as Minister of Justice 1912-13 under the premiership of the rightwinger Raymond Poincaré (soon to become president of the Republic), before again becoming prime minister for a few months from 21 January 1913 until 22 March 1913.

 First World War

 1914–15

 At the end of August 1914, following the outbreak of the First World War, Briand again became minister of justice when René Viviani reconstructed his ministry.
 In the winter of 1914–15 Briand was one of those who pushed for an expedition to Salonika, in the hope of helping Serbia, and perhaps bringing Greece, Romania, Bulgaria and Italy into the war as a pro-French bloc, which would also act as a barrier to future Russian expansion in the Balkans.
 He got on well with Lloyd George, who was also, contrary to military advice, keen for operations in the Balkans, and had a long talk with him on 4 February 1915.
 Briand was the main mover in persuading Maurice Sarrail to accept the Salonika command in August 1915.

 In October 1915 following an unsuccessful French offensive and the entry of Bulgaria, Briand again became prime minister (29 October 1915), succeeding René Viviani.
 He also became foreign minister for the first time, a post held by Théophile Delcassé until the final weeks of the previous government.
 He was also pledged to "unité de front", not just between the military and Parliament but also closer links with the other Allies, a pledge met with "prolonged, thunderous applause" by the deputies.

 Draft proposals for Allied cooperation, prepared by Lord Esher and Maurice Hankey were on the table by the time British prime minister H. H. Asquith visited Paris on 17 November (mainly to discuss Greece, and only his second wartime talks with France; the first had been with Viviani in July 1915).

 The opening weeks of Briand's ministry required him to broker an agreement between General Gallieni, the new War Minister, and General Joffre, newly (2 December) promoted to "Commander-in-Chief of the French Armies" (generalissimo) over all theatres apart from North Africa.